qixwang/mc-docs.zh-cn/articles/data-factory/scripts/copy-azure-blob-powershell.md

 }
 "@

-## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryDataset command.
+## IMPORTANT: store the JSON definition in a file that will be used by the Set-AzDataFactoryV2Dataset command.
-$datasetDefiniton | Out-File c:\BlobDataset.json
+$datasetDefiniton | Out-File ./BlobDataset.json

 ## Create a dataset in the data factory
-Set-AzDataFactoryDataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "BlobDataset" -File "c:\BlobDataset.json"
+Set-AzDataFactoryV2Dataset -DataFactoryName $dataFactoryName -ResourceGroupName $resourceGroupName -Name "BlobDataset" -File "./BlobDataset.json"

 # Create a pipeline in the data factory